 The keyboard is an important tool for entering data and commands.
-If you are a good typist, you can gain speed in working with AutoCAD by learning how to enter commands from the keyboard.
-AutoCAD provides what are called alias keys-single keys or key combinations that will start any of several often-used commands.
+If you're a good typist, you can gain speed in working with AutoCAD by learning how to enter commands from the keyboard.
+AutoCAD provides what are called alias keys-single keys or key combinations that start any of several often-used commands.
 You can add more or change the existing aliases as you get more familiar with the program.

 In addition to the alias keys, you can use several of the F keys (function keys) on the top row of the keyboard as two-way or three-way toggles (switches) to turn AutoCAD functions on and off.
-Although buttons on the screen duplicate these functions (Snap, Grid, and so on), it is sometimes faster to use the F keys.
+Although buttons on the screen duplicate these functions (Snap, Grid, and so on), it's sometimes faster to use the F keys.

-Finally, you can activate commands on the drop-down menus from the key-board, rather than using the mouse.
+Finally, you can activate commands on the drop-down menus from the keyboard, rather than using the mouse.
 If you press the Alt key, an underlined letter, called a hotkey, appears on each menu.
 Pressing the key for the underlined letter activates the menu.
 Each command on the menu also has a hotkey.
 Once you activate the menu with the hotkey combination, you can type the underlined letter of these commands.
-For a few commands, this method can be the fastest way to start them up and to select options.
+For a few commands, this method can be the fastest way to start them and to select options.

-While working in AutoCAD, you will need to key in a lot of data, such as dimensions and construction notes, answer questions with "yes" or "no," and use the arrow keys.
-You will use the keyboard constantly.
-It may help to get into the habit of keeping the left hand on the keyboard and the right hand on the mouse-if you are right-handed-or the other way around, if you are left-handed.
+While working in AutoCAD, you'll need to key in a lot of data, such as dimensions and construction notes, answer questions with "yes" or "no," and use the arrow keys.
+You'll use the keyboard constantly.
+It may help to get into the habit of keeping your left hand on the keyboard and your right hand on the mouse if you're right-handed, or the other way around if you're left-handed.